Skip to main content

 How to help protect your business from check fraud

-Your next business check may cost you more than you realize.
 Discover simple steps to help keep your business safe.
+Presented by Chase for Business.

 Can you remember the last time you wrote a check to pay for groceries or new clothes?
-Some retailers have stopped accepting checks in stores.
-However, 36% of businesses still use checks to pay their vendors for goods and services, leaving business-to-business (B2B) transactions particularly vulnerable to fraud.
+Most retailers have stopped accepting checks in stores.
+Yet business and consumer checks in the U.S. account for billions of dollars’ worth of payments each year, leaving these transactions particularly vulnerable to fraud.

 Checks are instruments of fraud for a few reasons.
 First, paper doesn't have the same protections, like biometrics or two-step verification, that digital financial services do.
 And advanced printer technology has made it easier than ever to create realistic-looking checks at home.